 Go to Appearance and select these values:

-- Hide admin bar on the frontend: On.
-By default, WordPress shows a black bar at the top of the page when a logged-in user views a frontend page.
-The bar lets you access the wp-admin, log out, edit the current page, etc. We will disable it because our users will use our frontend dashboard only.
+- Hide admin bar on the frontend: Yes.
+By default, WordPress shows an admin bar at the top of the page when a logged-in user views a frontend page.
+The bar lets users access the wp-admin, log out, edit the current page, etc. We will disable it because our users will use our frontend dashboard only.
 In Lesson 12, we’ll show you how to add “Log out” and “View Site” buttons to the frontend dashboard’s nav menu.